TobiasBielefeld/Simple-Solitaire/README.md

 The Material Design Symbols used for the menu icons are made by Google Inc and are published under the [Apache 2.0 license!](https://www.apache.org/licenses/LICENSE-2.0.txt)

 Custom color picker: Uses the [AmbilWarna library](https://github.com/yukuku/ambilwarna) published under the [Apache 2.0 license!](https://www.apache.org/licenses/LICENSE-2.0.txt)

+All sounds used in this project were originally published on https://freesound.org under the [CC0 license!](https://creativecommons.org/share-your-work/public-domain/cc0/)

 This project is licensed under the GPLv3+ license!
 Full license text can be found [here](./LICENSE.txt)